CMS Guidelines for Nursing Homes: 2024-2025

 A nurse checks on a nursing home resident, who's sitting on a couch and reading a book.

 Staying current with government regulations is challenging for healthcare leaders, given the volume of changes implemented by the Centers for Medicare and Medicaid Services (CMS) over the past few years.
-Our CMS Guidelines for Nursing Homes: 2023 – 2024 reference helps you navigate the most significant changes by showing you where to find them and providing updated regulation tables broken down by topic.
+Our CMS Guidelines for Nursing Homes: 2024-2025 reference guide will help you navigate the most significant changes, including updated regulation tables broken down by topic.

 Where to Find CMS Guidelines

 This section will help you find current and proposed CMS regulations.
-While it’s impossible to provide a comprehensive list of CMS resources, this will provide a helpful overview so you can quickly find the right resource for your facility.
+While it’s impossible to provide a comprehensive list of CMS resources, this helpful overview can help you quickly find the right resource for your facility.
+You can refer to the CMS announcements page for other general updates and news, such as the annual advance notice (2025) of payment policies.

 1. CMS Policy and Memos to States and Regions